Energy / November 7, 2019

 Primco has strategic partnerships with local authorities and commercial market players such as Vattenfall and HoSt.

-Parenco Hout, which supplies roundwood and biomass waste streams, is also a logistics specialist.
+Parenco Hout, which supplies roundwood and organic waste streams, is also a logistics specialist.
 The company additionally collects and harvests residual and waste wood in conjunction with forest owners such as Staatsbosbeheer (the National Forest Service in the Netherlands).